About This Course

 Electrical and Electronic Engineering

-BE Electrical and Electronic Engineering is a four-year professional engineering course designed to prepare you for employment in the electrical and electronic sectors in Ireland and abroad.
-It has a broad-based curriculum with strong practical content, including a five-month work placement.
+Electrical and Electronic Engineering applies scientific knowledge to develop a broad range of technological products and services that underpin modern society.
+These include the generation and distribution of electricity, the development of renewable energy systems, industrial automation and control, telecommunications including broadband and mobile systems and medical systems.
+BE Electrical and Electronic Engineering is a four-year professional engineering course designed to prepare students for employment in the electrical and electronic sectors in Ireland and abroad.
+It has a broad curriculum with strong practical content, including a work placement.
 It has an excellent record for graduate employment.

-The first two years of the course will develop your scientific knowledge, especially in mathematics, physics and the fundamental electrical signal concepts.
+The first two years of the course will develop your scientific knowledge, especially in mathematics, physics and the fundamentals of electrical signals.

-The final two years concentrate on applied engineering topics such as:
+The third and fourth years of the BE concentrate on applied engineering topics such as:

 - the generation and distribution of electricity;